Divya-K2517/SearchWrapped/README.md

 ## What It Does

-Browser DNA is a self-contained web server that parses a Chrome (or Google Takeout) `History.json` export and analyzes it to show what you browse, when you browse it, and how your habits break down by category.
+Inspired by Spotfity's Spotify Wrapped, SearchWrapped is a self-contained web server that parses a Chrome (or Google Takeout) `History.json` export and analyzes it to show what you browse, when you browse it, and how your habits break down by category.
 It includes browsing patterns by time of day and category, a search-query fingerprint, and a personality archetype match — all computed server-side by a from-scratch C++ analysis engine, with no LLM calls and no external API dependency at runtime.

 Two things distinguish it from a typical "wrapped"-style analytics script: